 Build configuration example 1 - basic build configuration

+'''

+cfg::type

+bld

-J 21 bld line
+line 1

+cfg::version 1.0

-cfg::version 1.0 # line 2
+line 2

+$HOME/example

-dir::root \$HOME/example # line 4
+line 4

+dest

+foo.exe bar.exe

-target foo.exe bar.exe # line 6
+line 6

+target

-tool::fc ifc # line 8
+line 8

+tool::fc

+ifort

+tool::fflags -03

+#

-tool::fflags -03 # line 9
+line 9

+gcc

-tool::cc gcc # line 10
+line 10

+tool::cc

+tool::cflags

+-03

-tool::cflags -03 # line 11
+line 11

-tool::ld ifc # line 12

-tool::ldflags -O3 -L\$(HOME)/lib -legg -lham # line 13
+tool::ldflags -O3 -L$(HOME)/lib -legg -lham # line 13

+'''

 - line 1: the label CFG::TYPE declares the type of the configuration file.
 The value "bld" tells the system that it is a build configuration file. - line 2: the label CFG::VERSION declares the version of the build configuration file.
 The current default is "1.0".
-Although it is not currently used, if we have to change the format of the configuration file at a later stage, we shall be able to use this number to determine whether we are reading a file with an older format or one with a newer format. - line 4: the label DIR::ROOT declares the root directory of the current build. - line 6: the label TARGET declares a list of "default" targets.
-The default targets of the current build will be "foo.exe" and "bar.exe". - line 8: the label TOOL::FC declares the Fortran compiler command. - line 9: the label TOOL::FFLAGS declares the options to be used when invoking the Fortran compiler command. - line 10: the label TOOL::CC declares the C compiler command. - line 11: the label TOOL::CFLAGS declares the options to be used when invoking the C compiler command. - line 12: the label TOOL::LD declares the linker command. - line 13: the label TOOL::LDFLAGS declares the options to be used when invoking the linker command.
+Although it is not currently used, if we have to change the format of the configuration file at a later stage, we shall be able to use this number to determine whether we are reading a file with an older format or one with a newer format. - line 4: the label DEST declares the root directory of the current build. - line 6: the label TARGET declares a list of "default" targets.
+The default targets of the current build will be "foo.exe" and "bar.exe". - line 8: the label TOOL::FC declares the Fortran compiler command. - line 9: the label TOOL::FFLAGS declares the options to be used when invoking the Fortran compiler command. - line 10: the label TOOL::CC declares the C compiler command. - line 11: the label TOOL::CFLAGS declares the options to be used when invoking the C compiler command. - line 13: the label TOOL::LDFLAGS declares the options to be used when invoking the linker command.

 When we invoke the build system, it reads the above configuration file.
 It will go through various internal processes, such as dependency generations, to obtain the required information to prepare the Makefile of the build.
 (All of which will be described in later sections.)
 The Makefile of the build will be placed at "\$HOME/example/bld".
 The system will then invoke make to build the targets specified in line 6, i.e. "foo.exe" and "bar.exe" using the build tools specified between line 8 to line 13.
 On a successful build, the target executables will be sent to "\$HOME/example/bin/".
-The build system also creates a shell script called "fcm_env.ksh" in "\$HOME/example/".
+The build system also creates a shell script called "fcm_env.sh" in "\$HOME/example/".
 If you source the shell script, it will export your PATH environment variable to search the "\$HOME/example/bin/" directory for executables.